DriedFishMatters/zotero-wordcloud/README.md

 This is a small utility to download full-text data from a Zotero collection and create a wordcloud, using `nltk` and `wordcloud` python libraries.

 You will need to supply a Zotero API key and user/library ID, as well as the ID of a collection to work with.
-You can find the group and collection IDS when navigating a collection in the web library, by looking at the URL in the browser location bar.
+You can find the group and collection ID when navigating a collection in the web library, by looking at the URL in the browser location bar.
 For example:

 https://www.zotero.org/groups/2183860/dried_fish_matters/collections/27MV6NK5